peterjc/biopython_workshop/reading_sequence_files/README.rst

 are used by Python as the built-in help text.
 Let's look at some of the built-in Biopython documentation.

-We'll run the interactive Python prompt (or you can use a Python GUI if you prefer, depending what you are used to working with), load the ``SeqIO`` module with the ``import`` command, and have a look at the built in help:
+We'll run the interactive Python prompt from within the command line terminal (but you could use a Python GUI, or `IPython <http://ipython.org/>`_,  if you prefer - depending on what you are used to working with).

+Load Biopython's ``SeqIO`` module with the ``import`` command, and have a look at the built in help:

 .. sourcecode:: pycon